mavinion/syncmaster/vision.md

 *   **Database:** PostgreSQL for user data and sync mapping (storing IDs of linked events).
 *   **Queue System:** Redis/BullMQ for managing sync jobs and retries.
 *   **Frontend:** React/Next.js for the user dashboard.

+## 7. Mobile App Extension
+To provide a native experience on mobile devices, a companion app is planned:
+*   **Tech Stack:** Compose Multiplatform & Kotlin Multiplatform (KMP) for maximizing code sharing between Android and iOS.
+*   **Functionality:** Serves as an alternative frontend dashboard, allowing users to configure syncs, view logs, and manage subscriptions on the go.
+*   **Open Source & Security:** Like the core platform, the app will be open source and hosted on a public GitHub repository.
+To ensure security, no sensitive credentials or configuration keys will be committed to version control.
+Configuration will be read from local files (e.g., secure properties files) that are excluded from git.